 Introduction Fast Fact #82 described eligibility for the Medicare Hospice Benefit (MHB) and the services it covers.
-This Fast Fact will review where services are provided and the reimbursement system for hospice care.
-Fast Fact #90 reviews special interventions under the MHB, and #140 further discusses levels of care.
+This Fast Fact will review where hospice services are provided and the reimbursement system.
+Fast Fact #90 reviews special interventions under the MHB; #140 further discusses levels of care.

 Places of Care